HafsaHameed457/B-Info/Data_structures.md

 2. Matrix/Grid
 Matrix is a two-dimensional array of elements, arranged in rows and columns.
 It is represented as a rectangular grid, with each element at the intersection of a row and column.

+3. String
+String is a sequence of characters, typically used to represent text.
+It is considered a data type that allows for the manipulation and processing of textual data in computer programs.

+4. Stack
+Stack is a linear data structure that follows the Last In, First Out (LIFO) principle.
+Stacks play an important role in managing function calls, memory, and are widely used in algorithms, web development, and systems like compilers and browsers.